filip-herceg/Self-Learning/contribute/git/Git Contribution Guidelines.md

 ## Conclusion

 These guidelines should provide a solid foundation for contributing to the Self-Learning project using Git.
-For more information on working with git, please visit (git Overview)[].
+For more information on working with git, please visit [git Overview](Git%20Overview.md).

 # Automatically add all empty folders in git repository